makerdao/mips/MIP7/mip7.md

 **Entries into this list should follow the following template:**

 ```
-- Team Name: The name of the onboarded domain team.
+Team Name: The name of the onboarded domain team.
 - Sub-proposal Number (MIP7c3-SP): #
 - Domain: The domain in which the team operates.
-- Date Added: <date in (yyyy-mm-dd) format>
+- Date Added: (yyyy-mm-dd)
 ```

 **Active Domain Teams List**